River Nene: Operation

 There are canal locks at fairly regular intervals which will accommodate boats up to 78 by 13 ft, with a draught of 4 ft, although most of the boats on the upper river are canal-type narrowboats and river cruisers.
 Below Peterborough, boats are restricted by the size of Dog-in-a-Doublet lock, which is 130 by 20 ft (a measured width of 7.937 m) with 6.7 ft draught, while below Wisbech, small ships can be accommodated.
 All but a handful of the locks have conventional mitre gates at the upstream end and a single vertically lifting guillotine gate at the downstream end.
 This arrangement permits the use of the locks as additional weirs in time of flood, when the mitre gates are chained open and the guillotines lifted to allow the water to flow straight through.
 This precludes navigation at these times.

 Traditionally the guillotines were manually operated by turning a large wheel some 150 times to raise or lower the gate; since the locks have to be left empty this operation will always have to be done twice to pass through.
 In recent years the Environment Agency, who are the navigation authority for the river, have been installing electric operation of the guillotines and in some cases replacing them altogether with mitre gates.

+Water quality

+The Environment Agency measures the water quality of the waterways in England.
+Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

+The water quality of the River Nene system was as follows in 2019/2022.